morganmayday/tayen-core/traits/ashyl.md

 II: You've investigated the writings of the past and learned Ashen.
 You also gain Historical Lore as a lore specialty.

-III: When you take damage of an Ashen type (cold, mental, spectral, thunder, or lucent), you can negate _all_ past the first point of damage.
+III: When you take damage of an Ashen type (mental, cold, spectral, thunder, or lucent), you can negate _all_ past the first point of damage.
 You can do this only once before you Rest.

 IV: When you directly inflict damage of any type, you can change it to your Ashen type.